 Sebastianis a clarinetist from Longmont, Colorado.
 He studied clarinet with Dr. Dan Silver at University of Colorado at Boulder while acquiring his Bachelor in Music Education, then he studied clarinet with Dr. Wesley Ferreira at Colorado State University where he earned his Master of Music Education with an emphasis in wind conducting.
 Sebastian taught in public schools across the front range for ten years, and he now works for the City of Boulder as part of the Safe and Managed Spaces team in collaboration with outreach and shelter resources for people experiencing unsheltered homelessness.
 Sebastian conducts the Northern Colorado Concert Band, performs in the B-Flatirons Clarinet Quartet and the Unfinished Orchestra, and he is honored to now be a part of Tattered Winds Quintet!
 He has no idea how to identify who his favorite composer is (like, what's your favorite meal 🤷), but the top three musical elements he gravitates toward are harmony, timbre, and rhythm, so pieces that take risks in those areas tend to be slam dunks.

 Dilara is a French hornist from Fort Collins, Colorado.
-She received her Doctor of Veterinary Medicine and has a Masters in Microbiology from Colorado State University, and a Bachelors in Biology from The College of William & Mary, located in Williamsburg, Virginia.
-Dilara is a Doctor of Veterinary Medicine and practices… !
-She has played the French horn for 16 years, playing in bands, orchestras, and quintets of both the woodwind and brass variety.
+She received her Doctor of Veterinary Medicine and Masters in Microbiology from Colorado State University, and a Bachelors in Biology from The College of William & Mary, located in Williamsburg, Virginia.
+She currently practices as a veterinarian in Windsor, Colorado.
+She has played the French horn for almost 20 years, playing in bands, orchestras, and quintets of both the woodwind and brass variety.
 Her playing has taken her to Carnegie Hall in New York City and to China.
 Music, while never the focus of her formal studies, has always been an integral part of her life, and she has greatly enjoyed being a part of local ensembles and now The Tattered Winds Quintet.
 Her favorite composer is Frédéric Chopin.